auth0/docs/articles/connections/how-to-test-partner-connection.md

 Auth0 simulates the authentication flow as if it was an application, displaying the __User Profile__ resulting from a successful authentication.

-There's a caveat though: for this to work you have to be logged-in in the Dashboard.
+There's a caveat though: for this to work you have to be logged in to the Auth0 Dashboard.

 This is often not possible if you are testing a connection that belongs to someone else, and you don't have test credentials with them.
 This is common when connecting to __Enterprise connections__ such as __<dfn data-key="security-assertion-markup-language">SAML</dfn> IdPs__ or __Active Directory__.

 Your partners can test the new connection.

-1. Create a test app.
+1. Register a test app.

-    - To register a new application on Auth0 go to [Dashboard > Applications > Create](${manage_url}/#/applications/create).
+    - Navigate to [Auth0 Dashboard > Applications > Applications](${manage_url}/#/applications), and click **Create Application**.
 You can give it any name, for example, `Test App`.

-    - In the settings of the newly created app, configure __Allowed Callback Urls__ to `http://jwt.io`.
+    - In the settings of the newly-created app, configure __Allowed Callback Urls__ to `http://jwt.io`.

-    - Click on __SAVE CHANGES__.
+    - Select __Save Changes__.

-2. Send your partner the link to login.
+2. Send your partner the link to log in.

     ```text
     https://${account.namespace}/authorize?response_type=token&scope=openid%20profile&client_id=${account.clientId}&redirect_uri=http://jwt.io&connection=THE_CONNECTION_YOU_WANT_TO_TEST